 During this ship's service years, there were two significant accidents aboard.
 The first one took place in March 1981 when the USS Yellowstone collided with the USS Robert A. Owens (DD-827).
-The accident took place off the coast of Florida and it resulted in significant damage for both vessels.
+The accident took place off the coast of Florida, and it resulted in significant damage to both vessels.
 Fortunately, there were no victims involved.

 The USS Yellowstone (AD-41) served the fleet for an overall time of 16 years.

-This surface vessel was decommissioned in 1996, on the last day of January.
-The decommissioning took place at Norfolk and it was followed by a ceremony.
-Afterward, she was transferred to the Naval Inactive Ships Maintenance Facility in Philadelphia where she was put in stand-by.
-However, the destroyer tenders such as the USS Yellowstone (AD-41) should always be ready to report to duty in the event of conflicts or other situations that might require their service.
+This surface vessel was decommissioned in 1996 on the last day of January.
+The decommissioning took place at Norfolk, and it was followed by a ceremony.
+Afterward, she was transferred to the Naval Inactive Ships Maintenance Facility in Philadelphia, where she was put on standby.
+However, destroyer tenders such as the USS Yellowstone (AD-41) should always be ready to report to duty in the event of conflicts or other situations that might require their service.
 For this purpose, although decommissioned, these vessels were given the "reduced operating status".

-After decommissioning, the maintenance and berthing responsibility related to this ship was handed over to the Military Sealift Command.
-This was a period in which the Yellowstone was used by reservists.
+After decommissioning, the maintenance and berthing responsibilities related to this ship were handed over to the Military Sealift Command.
+This was a period in which Yellowstone was used by reservists.
 Almost 2000 reservists came aboard the ship in its various departments.
 They took part in mobilization training at Shore Intermediate Maintenance Activities.
-This was the last busy period for the Yellowstone.
+This was the last busy period for Yellowstone.
 Afterward, it was taken to the James River Reserve fleet.
 On the 7th of April 1999, the Yellowstone was struck from the register of Navy vessels.

 Asbestos Risks on the USS Yellowstone (AD-41)

 The US Navy was the military branch that was subject to the highest level of asbestos exposure.
 This was first of all due to the fact that the ships aboard which these people worked were built using asbestos as an insulation material.
 Multiple other applications and sectors in the Navy required the use of good fireproof and insulation materials.
-This need was covered back in the 70s, 60s and earlier by asbestos, a now known toxic substance which has a proven connection to the development of different types of cancer.
+This need was covered back in the 70s, 60s, and earlier by asbestos, a now-known toxic substance that has a proven connection to the development of different types of cancer.
 Tons of materials containing asbestos were used aboard the Navy ships in all the different areas of the vessels.

-Any task performed aboard of a Navy ship such as repairs, maintenance or simply being present aboard posed health risks as asbestos particles were omnipresent and inhalation occurred involuntarily.
+Any task performed aboard a Navy ship, such as repairs, maintenance, or simply being present aboard, posed health risks as asbestos particles were omnipresent and inhalation occurred involuntarily.
 Not only the veterans who served on the ships were at risk, but also the shipyard employees who handled the stripping of the vessel or the dismantlement.

-Multiple life-threatening conditions such as mesothelioma, asbestosis or lung cancer can be developed due to prolonged exposure to asbestos.
+Multiple life-threatening conditions such as mesothelioma, asbestosis, or lung cancer can develop due to prolonged exposure to asbestos.
 Therefore, numerous Navy veterans were diagnosed with these conditions.
 Consequently, serving on the USS Yellowstone (AD-41) might have posed significant health risks.
-If you are one of the veterans who worked aboard this ship or if you were involved in the maintenance, repair or dismantlement of this ship, it's recommended that you see a specialist in case you start developing any breathing difficulties.
+If you are one of the veterans who worked aboard this ship or if you were involved in the maintenance, repair, or dismantlement of this ship, it's recommended that you see a specialist in case you start developing any breathing difficulties.

 Have You Been Exposed to Asbestos on the USS Yellowstone (AD-41)?

 If you had any connection to the USS Yellowstone (AD-41), you were probably exposed to dangerous levels of asbestos.
-Our aim is to help veterans and other people whose work was related to the Navy's ships see if they were exposed to any asbestos health risks.
-Don't hesitate to contact us at 760.621.6147.
+We aim to help veterans, and other people whose work was related to the Navy's ships see if they were exposed to any asbestos health risks.
+In the unfortunate event that you have cancer, don't hesitate to contact us at 760.621.6147.